Toggle menu

 Anyone who is currently receiving Housing Benefit, or the housing element of Universal Credit, and needs further financial assistance with housing costs can make a claim for a DHP.

-What Can a DHP Help With?
+What a DHP can help with

-DHPs can help with:
+DHPs can help where:

 DHPs cannot help with:

-• Ineligible service charges
+• ineligible service charges

-• Increases in rent due to outstanding rent arrears
+• increases in rent due to outstanding rent arrears

-• Certain sanctions or reductions in Department for Work and Pensions (DWP) benefits
+• certain sanctions or reductions in Department for Work and Pensions (DWP) benefits

-• Shortfalls caused by Housing Benefit or Universal Credit overpayment recovery
+• shortfalls caused by Housing Benefit or Universal Credit overpayment recovery

-How is a DHP Paid?
+How and when a DHP is paid

-DHPs are paid along with your Housing Benefit, or as a direct payment if you are in receipt of Universal Credit.
+DHPs are paid along with your Housing Benefit, or as a direct payment if you receive Universal Credit.
 The payment will usually be sent to you (or your landlord if you are receiving direct payment) alongside your regular benefit payment.

-A DHP is paid for a set period, but when that runs out you are welcome to re-apply if your circumstances are the same.
-However, if your circumstances change during the set period, your DHP may stop or change as a result.
+There is no time limit for how long a DHP can be paid, but it will be paid for a set period of time.
+When that runs out you are welcome to re-apply if your circumstances are the same.
+If your circumstances change during the set period, your DHP may stop or change as a result.

-You must keep the Benefits Team (or DWP if you are in receipt of Universal Credit) and the Housing Service informed of any changes in your circumstances, as they may affect the amount of benefit you receive.
+You must keep the Benefits Team (or DWP if you are in receipt of Universal Credit) and the housing service informed of any changes in your circumstances, as they may affect the amount of benefit you receive.

 Applying for a DHP